 Smart data gathering doesn’t just happen.
 Sometimes we must invent it.
 I learnt to appreciate this in my early career as a mechanical engineer.

-The challenges with collecting data from online systems are different – but often need the same kind of creative thinking.
+The challenges with collecting data from online systems are different.
+We need the same kind of creative thinking to avoid marketing mistakes.

 So the approach I would recommend is:

-- Identify the processes for which you want to count success and failures, or assess progress.
+- Identify the processes for which to count success and failures, or assess progress steps.

 - Identify each step in the process.

 - Create a means of identifying beyond doubt which step we’ve reached.